zacharyhuber/particle-photon-gcp-greenhouse/README.md

-# photon-gcp-greenhouse
+# Particle_to_GCP_Greenhouse

-A Particle project named photon-gcp-greenhouse
+A Particle project named Particle_to_GCP_Greenhouse

 ## Welcome to your project!

-Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for photon-gcp-greenhouse.
+Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for Particle_to_GCP_Greenhouse.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.